The Beta-Blocker Story: Getting it Right

 The Beta-Blocker Story: Getting it Right provides an essential guide for medical students and practitioners assessing patients for beta-blocker therapy.
 Using an evidence-based approach, the author, John Malcolm Cruickshank, provides readers with a thorough overview of beta-blocker use in the treatment of conditions such as ischemic heart disease, post-myocardial infarction, heart failure, dysrhythmias, and hypertension.

-The Beta-Blocker Story: Getting it Right received a 5-Star, 100 score from Doody’s Review.
+The Beta-Blocker Story: Getting it Right received a 100 score from Doody’s Review Service.
+See review below.

 Reviewer: Zachary Dowdy, MD (Ochsner Clinic Foundation)

 This small book offers a relevant and up-to-date overview of beta blocker use in different clinical scenarios, including ischemic heart disease, heart failure, dysrhythmias, and hypertension.